CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 The feature revolves around the concept of a new [`ExposureModelGroup`](models.md/#exposuremodelgroup-class) class, which encapsulates a set of [`ExposureModel`](models.md/#exposuremodel-class) instances.
-Each `ExposureModel` represents a distinct group of exposed occupants.
+Each `ExposureModel` represents a distinct group of exposed occupants, and contains one `ConcentrationModel` per group of infected occupants.

-The infected are implemented by passing multiple `ConcentrationModel` objects to the `ExposureModel`s in `ExposureModelGroup`, as described in the page Physics of Viral Transmission.
 ### Input Structure

 The modelling of dynamic occupancy with the definition of groups is